Check your demerit point total

 by 45 km/h or more (excessive speed)*9

-*This offence will also incur an automatic loss of licence for six months.
-Police may also wheel clamp or impound an offender's vehicle.
+*This offence also results in an automatic 6-month licence disqualification.
+Police may also wheel clamp or impound the vehicle.

 General road traffic offences